Set Up OAuth Authentication

 5. Bring your own OAuth client

-Add your client credentials to .env:
+Add all required variables to .env:

 HUBSPOT_CLIENT_ID=your-client-id